 • World War II air raid shelters – by the cricket pitch and WW2 anti-aircraft spigots.

-• Homes for Woodland Creatures – a brilliant and magical place, full of miniature houses and fun for young children – off Ridlands Grove in Limpsfield Chart.
-Not as many houses as there used to be due to some alleged vandalism, but it’s still lots of fun and the ancient woodland is truly beautiful.
+• Ridlands Grove & Homes for Woodland Creatures – a brilliant and magical place, with miniature houses such as the Mouse House, Peter Rabbit Post Office, Stag Beetle Hotel and Owl House.
+Fun for young children – off Ridlands Grove in Limpsfield Chart.
+Not as many houses as there used to be due to some alleged vandalism, but it’s still lots of fun and the ancient woodland is truly beautiful and there are lots of new bat and bird boxes to spot.

 • Join the National Trust volunteers who look after Limpsfield Common, woodland and historical attractions